 While some jobs allow you to sit or stand, many jobs require you to spend a lot of time on your feet.
 Most people with foot and ankle injuries have difficulty standing or walking for an extended period of time.

-If your job requires you to work at heights, you need to be sure that you can keep your balance.
-A foot or ankle injury could make it dangerous to work at heights.
+If your job requires you to work at heights, you need to be sure that you can keep your balance to avoid falling.
+A foot or ankle injury often makes it dangerous to work at heights.

 What happens if I cannot do my job because of restrictions from my injury?

-If your job requires you to do these activities, then you will probably not be able to return to your regular job.
-In that case, one of two things will probably happen:
+If your doctor says you cannot do these activities and your regular job requires you to do them, then you will probably not be able to return to your regular job.
+In that case, one of two things will likely happen:

 - Your employer will offer you a light duty job, or